 Following the audit, the county clerk and the county sheriff spoke about the need in their departments for more staffing using comparisons from similar-sized counties.
 The county treasurer then gave his quarterly trustee report, citing a slight increase in foreclosures from last year at this time.
 Home sales are about the same as last year with new construction up a small amount.
 Susan Murphy from the assessor's office presented "preliminary values" about actual and assessed state valuations.

-Download a PDF of the report that is scheduled to be presented this Wednesday.
-Bring questions.
+Download a PDF of the report to examine.Click for Report

 The Water Advisory Committee (WAC) met on Wednesday, July 6, 2016, at the Elizabeth library.